 - Comfortable sandals or flip-flops.

 - Comfortable, breathable, lightweight sneakers, trekking sandals, or waterproof walking boots with a good grip for hiking.

 When packing your bags to travel to Vietnam, consider these essential items:

 - A hat

-- A hoodie and warm layers, gloves and beanie if travelling North between November and February
+- A hoodie and warm layers, gloves, and beanie if traveling North between November and February

 - A raincoat

 - Loose, breathable clothing that covers knees and shoulders.
 Athletic wear is recommended for particularly humid days